Shiraini/MPLC-Uni-Final-Project/README.md

 * Combines the masks horizontally.
 * Saves the result as an 8-bit grayscale image ready for SLM upload.

+Use `positions` to define the mask locations on the SLM (i.e., specify the centres you chose for each mask, either for your setup or to simplify calibration).

 ## Processing Experimental Results

 In addition to training and simulation, the repository provides tools for analyzing **experimental measurements**.